gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 Once the copy has completed, the target database is automatically configured to make sure that the spread protocol uses point-to-point mode rather than broadcast mode (a requirement for AWS).

 Finally, the target database is started and configured with the settings required for auto scaling.
 And that's it!
-You now have a working copy of your database running in the AWS cloud.
+You now have a working copy of your database running (with auto scaling and node replacement features) in the AWS cloud.

 *The HP Vertica AWS Auto Scale package (including the new copy cluster feature) is not a formally tested or supported HP Vertica product.
 Nevertheless, we hope you feel encouraged to experiment, see what works, and post your feedback and best practices back to the community.*